Gauteng, South Africa: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types C, M and N. Ensure that you find the right type.
-Many adapters currently sold are just plug changers and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C, M and N. It's important that you get the necessary type.
+Most adapters currently available are simply plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most places.
+This one should be sufficient for most areas.

 What to wear/what to pack: